gusseglue/Gkg-powerplant/README.md

 - **Generator simulation** – Fuel consumption, random outages, configurable capacity contributions and repair actions with cinematic animation triggers.
 - **Player driven demand** – City load automatically scales with the number of connected players.
 - **Central command laptop** – Spawn a laptop anywhere in the world to visualise live generator, zone and city stats using ox_lib context menus.
+- **Automatic brownouts** – Zones fall into blackout when demand exceeds supply, cutting local lighting and signalling until power is restored.
 - **Repair gameplay loop** – Restrict repairs to whitelisted jobs, reward successful fixes with cash payouts and optional notifications.
 - **Configuration first** – All behaviour is controlled from `shared/config.lua`, making the resource drop-in friendly without editing the core logic.